fwupd/fwupd/plugins/redfish/README.md

 No vendor ID is set as there is no vendor field in the schema.

+## Quirk Use

+This plugin uses the following plugin-specific quirks:

+### RedfishResetPreDelay

+Delay in ms to use before querying the manager after a cleanup reset, default 0ms.

+Since: 1.8.0

+### RedfishResetPostDelay

+Delay in ms to use before querying /redfish/v1/UpdateService after a cleanup reset, default 0ms.

+Since: 1.8.0

 ## Setting Service IP Manually

 The service IP may not be automatically discoverable due to the absence of